Abarim Publications' online Biblical Greek Dictionary

 In the New Testament, our noun δρακων (drakon) is used as synonym for διαβολος (diabolos), the slanderous (hence the English word devil) and satan (Revelation 12:9), but read our article on satan for a brief brush-up on the tricky truths of monotheistic satanology.

-Perhaps somewhat surprisingly, the noun δρακων (drakon) itself stems from the verb δερκομαι (derkomai), meaning to see (unused in the New Testament; from the PIE root "derk-", to glance or see), presumably on account of the old assumption that snakes stare their pray into submission.
+Perhaps somewhat surprisingly, the noun δρακων (drakon) is thought to stem from the verb δερκομαι (derkomai), meaning to see (unused in the New Testament; from the PIE root "derk-", to glance or see), presumably on account of the old assumption that snakes stare their prey into submission.
 That means that the word δρακων (drakon) literally means "the one that sees"; not wholly unworthy of the epithet Lucifer, meaning Light-Bringer.
 It also brings to mind the names Beer-lahai-roi, meaning the Well Of The Living One Who Sees, and Reuben, meaning Son Of Vision.

 It also reminds that Eve "saw that the tree was good for food, and that it was a delight to the eyes" (Genesis 3:6), and that Jesus specifically warned against one's own deceiving eye (Matthew 18:9).
 Particularly also since Biblical snakes are usually aquatic, also have a look at our article on the verb σκανδαλιζω (skandalizo), to night-fish or hoodwink.